Information about routes into teaching in the classroom.

 Funding and Salary

-As outlined above, there are options that enable you to earn a salary while you train, as well as options that require you to pay tuition fees.
+There are options that enable you to earn a salary while you train, as well as options that require you to pay tuition fees.

 If you choose a training option that requires you to pay tuition fees, you will have access to a tuition fee and maintenance loan and you could be eligible for a bursary or scholarship.
 You could also receive extra financial support if you are a parent, have an adult dependent or a disability.

-- opens in a new windowThe Department for Education – Get Into Teaching
+- Department for Education: Get into Teaching

-- opens in a new windowGraduate Prospects – Teaching and education
+- Prospects – teacher training and education